forrest79/deploy-php/readme.md

 ```

 In debug mode is hash calculated from every assets files timestamp - creating hash is fast (if you change file or add/remove some file, hash is changed and assets are automatically rebuilt before request is performed).

+In Nette you need to define you own Assets extension, that will read hash from ```assets.hash``` and with some sort of service, you can use it in your application.

 When building application: